+Dried Plants and Flowers

+Feathers

-Dried Plants and Flowers Feathers Human Hair, Rubberized Hair, Vulcanized Hair, Mohair Leather Products, Animal Hides and Furs Paper and Paper Products Processed or Unprocessed Cotton, Wool and Other Natural Fibers or Cloth, Clothing Seeds (grass seed, ornamental herbaceous plant seed and vegetable seed) Straw and Hay Tobacco Wood and Wood Products Tobacco and other non-food commodities should not be contacted by pellets, tablets or residual dust.
+Human Hair, Rubberized Hair, Vulcanized Hair, Mohair, Leather Products, Animal Hides and Furs Paper and Paper Products

+Processed or Unprocessed Cotton, Wool and Other Natural Fibers or Cloth, Clothing

+Psyllium Seed and Psyllium Seed Husks Intended for Drug Use

+Seeds (grass seed, ornamental herbaceous plant seed and vegetable seed)

+Straw and Hay

+Tobacco

+Wood and Wood Products

+Tobacco and other non-food commodities should not be contacted by pellets, tablets or residual dust.

+Only lots of psyllium seed and psyllium seed husks destined for shipment to pharmaceutical manufacturers may be fumigated.
+Such dedicated lots may be fumigated in transport vehicles (truck trailers, railcars, containers) prior to shipment.
+In addition, psyllium seed and husks may be fumigated at other locations, only under direct instructions from the pharmaceutical company.

-12.4.3 Recommended Dosages
+12.5 Recommended Dosages

 Hydrogen phosphide is a mobile gas and will penetrate to all parts of the storage site/structure.
 Therefore, dosage must be based upon the total volume of the space being treated and not on the amount of commodity it contains.
-The same amount of Phostoxin® is required to treat a 1092 kL (30,000 bushel) silo whether it is empty or full of grain unless, of course, the surface of the commodity is sealed off by a tarpaulin.
-The following dosage ranges are recommended for bulk and space fumigations:
+The same amount of Phostoxin® is required to treat a 364 kL (10,000 bushel) silo whether it is empty or full of grain unless, of course, the surface of the commodity is sealed off by a tarpaulin.